jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 The analysis combines **SQL, Google Sheets,** and **Tableau** to clean, process, visualize, and interpret multi-year health prevalence data.
 This documentation outlines the thought process, step-by-step decisions, and technical methodology that guided the project from raw data to final insights.

 ## Summary
-This file outlines the full workflow behind the BRFSS chronic condition analysis project, documenting how raw survey data was transformed into clean, structured, and visual-ready insights.
+This file outlines the full workflow behind the BRFSS chronic condition analysis project, documenting how raw survey data was transformed into clean, visual-ready insights.
 It covers SQL extraction and transformation, spreadsheet-based calculations and validation, and Tableau dashboard preparation.
 Each step reflects best practices in analytical documentation and mirrors common workflows in real-world healthcare analytics roles.

 ---